 Building a better future for you and your children

-Being a single mother in Mexico doesn't mean being alone.
-Numerous financial, health, housing, and educational support programs are available to you.
+Being a single mother in Mexico does not mean being alone.
+There are numerous economic, health, housing, and educational supports designed for you.
 Taking advantage of these resources can alleviate many daily worries and provide you with a safer and more stable environment.
-Remember that asking for help is an act of strength, and with the right information, you can build a better present and future for your family.
-Stay informed and assert your rights: the support is there, available to you.
+Remember that asking for help is an act of strength and that, with the right information, you can build a better present and future for your family.
+Stay informed and assert your rights: the supports are there, available for you.